mariellefoster/plots_and_projects/README.md

 - If I see person X, do Y
 - If these three things happen in any order, do Z
 - When you go to the event, you don't have to think about it, just follow the instructions

+## Jesus: Underwater Edition
+- Given his life for our fins